endisl/ada-challenges/README.md

 # ada-challenges
-My Solutions for the Apple Developer Academy Challenge 2020:
+My Solutions to the Apple Developer Academy Challenges 2020:
 * Seconds to DDdHHhMMmSSs
-* Difference Couples of Numbers
+* Greatest Difference
-* Moving a Robot
+* Robot in motion